 The New Engineer

-Citation: This is article was published as Sharon Beder, "Is planned obsolescence socially responsible?", Engineers Australia, November 1998, p.
-52.
+Citation: This is article was published as Sharon Beder, 'Danes involve laypeople in technological issues', Engineers Australia, January 1999, p.
+48.

 This is a final version submitted for publication.

 In Australia non-expert opinion on technological issues is held in low regard.
 However in Denmark the views of laypeople are highly valued and it is believed that a profound understanding of technological issues can only be attained if citizens are involved.
 Democracy has long been seen in Denmark to be dependent on citizens being well-educated and politically engaged.
 This is referred to as "people's enlightenment" or folkeplysning.

 In this context the Danish Board of Technology, established by the Danish parliament in 1985, has developed the consensus conference to promote democratic participation in technology assessment.
 The consensus conference involves a panel of laypeople becoming informed about topic, listening to a variety of experts and writing a report that reflects the consensus they have reached about the topic.
 The idea of the consensus conferences is to find out how the community, if it was well informed, would view particular technological developments or issues.

 The Board states in its literature that laypeople "bring to the conferences a basic 'common sense' derived from worries, visions, general view and actual everyday experience as their basis for asking a number of essential questions concerned with the given subject."
 According to Jan Ejlsted, the Board's Vice-Director, because the lay panel gives advice to parliament, the people involved see themselves as citizens rather than consumers and try to act responsibly rather than in a self-interested way.